 While the phone already boosts spectacular performance, rooting HTC One can take it’s performance and customization even further.

-When you root, you gain access and administrator privileges.
+When you apply the HTC One root, you gain access and administrator privileges.
 That means you have the ability to make any kind of changes you want to the operating system.
 That let’s you break free of all of the limitations that carriers and manufacturers place upon your device.

 Heck, you can even install your own version of Android!